Starting in Siena and hiking towards the South

 Objective: do one of the 15 sections of the via Francigena where it would be easy to get back to the starting point - a circular route

 For those traveling without a car and who are looking for a bit of adventure, the 12th section of the via Francigena is easy to adapt to your traveling needs.
-Though most sections start in one place and end in another ... many times with no connection between the two... this piece of the trail has a frequent train service between the two points.
+Most sections start in one place and end in another (many times with no easy way to turn it into a circular route) this piece of the trail has a frequent train service between the two points.

-Those who have a car, can leave it in Monteroni d’Arbia and train it back to Siena to start hiking.
-And for those relying exclusively on public transport, you can start in Siena, walk out as far as Monteroni d’Arbia and then catch the train back to your starting position without doing any extra miles (or, since we are in Europe, any extra km).
+Those who have a car, can leave it in Monteroni d’Arbia and either start here or train it back to Siena as your starting position, all without doing any extra miles (or, since we are in Europe, any extra km).
 Trains are fairly frequent: last call at 9pm for Siena (spring hours) cost is 2.60€ (we bought it on the train.)
-Please remember: weekends are less frequent (check the schedule before you go!!)
+Please remember: on the weekends the hours are riduced and are less frequent (check the schedule before you go!!)

-The entire length of the trail is 30 km and would take you from Siena to Ponte d’Arbia, but then you would be a bit stranded without any public transport.
-But that doesn't mean you are losing out.
-The piece to Monteroni d’Arbia is picturesque and offers lots of photo opportunities...and let’s just say it’s especially good if you are not a serious “die hard” kind of hiker.
-Just remember… slow and steady wins the race.
+The full length of this section of the trail is 30 km (from Siena to Ponte d’Arbia), and takes approximately 6 & 1/2 hours to walk.
+The piece to Monteroni d’Arbia is picturesque and offers lots of photo opportunities — and let’s just say it’s especially good if you are not a serious “die hard” kind of hiker.
+Just remember — slow and steady wins the race.

 My trail run included a car, and there is convenient parking at the COOP supermarket in Monteroni d’Arbia (free parking) The walk is only 550 meters to the train station.
 It was easy to find (both the train station & the Coop) - and if you need any last minute sandwiches, water or snacks…just hop in the COOP.